junzhang6/Juns-Academic-Projects/Coursera Certifications/README.md

 &nbsp;

 #### Note:
-According to Coursera's policy, some of the coursework/solutions are not allowed to post publicly, besides the shareable projects I have  pushed to Github.
+According to Coursera's policy, some of the coursework/solutions are not allowed to post publicly.